kubernetes/website/docs/concepts/workloads/controllers/jobs-run-to-completion.md

 ### Pod Backoff failure policy

 There are situations where you want to fail a Job after some amount of retries due to a logical error in configuration etc.
-To do so set `.spec.template.spec.backoffLimit` to specify the number of retries before considering a Job as failed.
+To do so set `.spec.backoffLimit` to specify the number of retries before considering a Job as failed.
 The back-off limit is set by default to 6.
 Failed Pods associated with the Job are recreated by the Job controller with an exponential back-off delay (10s, 20s, 40s ...) capped at six minutes, The back-off limit is reset if no new failed Pods appear before the Job's next status check.

 ## Job Termination and Cleanup